akvorado/akvorado/console/data/docs/02-configuration.md

   previous value was set), and `context-name`.
 - `agents` is a map from exporter IPs to agent IPs (when there is no match, the exporter IP is used)
 - `ports` is a map from subnets to the SNMP port to use to poll agents in the provided subnet.
+Unlike `communities` and `security-parameters`, the provided subnet is the subnet of agent IP addresses, not exporter IP addresses!
+- `poller-retries` is the number of retries on unsuccessful SNMP requests.
+- `poller-timeout` tells how much time should the poller wait for an answer.

 For example: